 Local climate solutions take many different forms.
-Like modifying agriculture practices in response to unpredictable weather patterns, more frequent droughts or heavier rainfall, planting mangroves that protect coastlines against sea level rise, and even campaigns against littering on beaches to protect coral reefs and other marine life.
+Like modifying agriculture practices in response to unpredictable weather patterns, more frequent droughts or heavier rainfall, or planting mangroves that protect coastlines against sea level rising, and even campaigns against littering on beaches to protect coral reefs and other marine life.

 In Indonesia, a country prone to extreme weather events and rising sea levels, local climate action is happening everywhere.
 Youth movements, women’s groups, indigenous and other leaders, are all tirelessly defending their coastlines and forests, diversifying their sources of food, and protecting livelihoods to safeguard their future – and nature’s.
 They are the ones on the frontlines of climate change and climate action, restoring the balance between people and nature.
 We’d like you to meet some of them.

 Estakius Rafael Suban is the chief of Dikesare Village on Lembata Island in East Nusa Tenggara, Indonesia.
 His region is now affected by long and unpredictable dry spells that cause crop failure, while illegal fish bombing is destroying the coral reefs.
 His community practices “Muro,” a traditional way of protecting marine life by preventing overfishing to maintain food supplies in times of crisis.
 The community also plants mangroves, implements reforestation projects, and builds artificial coral reefs.
 This way, they bolster their resilience to climate disasters while also keeping their traditional culture alive.

 Campaigning for behavioral change